Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Breakdown of Custom 3D Histogram of Oriented Gradients for Dimensionality Reduction

-The formulation of this Histogram of Oriented Gradients algorithm is loosely based off of recent research in the field of computer vision.
-However, this project translates this approach for 3 dimensions.
-Below is an overview of the methodology that is applied to both training and testing datasets.
+The formulation of this Histogram of Oriented Gradients algorithm is loosely based on recent research in the field of computer vision.
+However, this project translates this approach into 3 dimensions.
+Below is an overview of the methodology applied to the training and testing datasets.
 If you are not too fond of math, you can skip to the [next section](#visualizing-gradient-magnitude-azimuthal-angle-and-polar-angle)!

 **1.** Iterate through every sample and convert the frames to grayscale.